siddheshp27/Cattle-Management-System/README.md

 This project was developed using the Python-based Django framework.

+This web-based portal helps
+farmers securely access their data and organize their cattle.
-The main goal of the website is to help farmers maintain their account so that they can know their profit margin and make improvements accordingly.It helps farmer maintain their accounts so that they can know their profit margin and make improvements accordingly.
+It also helps farmers maintain their account so that they can know their profit margin and make improvements accordingly.